catedrasaes-umu/NoSQLDataEngineering/README.md

   * **folder**: The folder to which the output should generate files.
   * **console**: Boolean value indicating if the output should be printed to the console.

 A lot of these options are just optional, only the input model and an available output are required to be defined.
 This subsection will be extended on the future when more options are defined on request.
+An example of this file can be found in `es.um.nosql.s13e.db.gen/config/config.yaml`.

 ## The project